Posted May 5, 2019

 Scary Monsters magazine’s #110 They’re Alive Again Issue coming the first week of October 2018 is not only its First Annual Halloween Spiritacular, but it’s the first to be Augmented Reality-capable!

 Readers wanting to experience the sights and sounds of zombies coming alive and other tricks and treats will want to follow these instructions:

 1. Download the free "HP Reveal" app to your smartphone from Google Play, iTunes, or other app stores.

 2. Create an account.

-3. In the "Discover Auras" search box, type Scary Monsters Magazine.
+3. In the "Discover Auras" search box, type Scary Monsters Magazine (for issue #112, search for Scary Monsters Magazine #112).
 A list of Scary Monsters Magazine images will show up.
 Click on one of the listings, then click on the "Follow" button.
 Once the Follow button turns blue, click on the "Back" arrow.
 This brings you to the listings.
 Click "Cancel."
 This brings you to the main screen.

 4. Press the round, blue button on the bottom of your phone’s screen.
 You will see white dots pulsing in and out on the screen.
 Now you’re ready.
 Hold your phone over the front cover of #110.
 Actor Bill Hinzman will come alive.
 Try the back cover next.
 Yikes!
 Then move on to the inside pages.
 There are a dozen photos inside that come alive!
 Will you find them all?